 We are so lucky to have such a wide array of unique and fun things to do in and around Santa Fe.
 In addition to the many fantastic markets, fairs and festivals, a visit to Santa Fe isn’t complete without having some time to explore the character of the area.
 From the expansive and varied terrain to the culinary delights, here are ten things to do, both indoors and out, that will pique your interests and tickle your tastebuds.

 Remember, that if you’re planning on visiting, it’s always best to book in advance of your arrival to ensure availability on any tours.
 For specific pricing, please visit the links listed for contact information of each guide.

 Explore the majestic outdoors with Great Southwest Adventures.
-They’ll take you into the heart of Northern New Mexico’s varied terrain, historic villages, ruins, and fascinating points of interest with a half-day or full day trip, or customize an outing for your party, whatever the size.
+They’ll take you into the heart of Northern New Mexico’s varied terrain, historic villages, ruins, and fascinating points of interest with a half-day or full day trip, or customize an outing for your private party, whatever the size.
 Their extensive knowledge of the history and culture of the area makes for an adventure you’ll always remember.

 The Rio Grande and Chama are great for whitewater rafting during high water, and kayaking, and float trips even when the levels get lower.
 There are many rafting, paddle-boarding, kayaking and floating opportunities offered by NMRA.
 They are also well-known for bringing the best food to the rivers for their guests.

 This excursion with NMRA includes a half-day rafting trip on the Rio Grande’s Racecourse section of the river, followed by a picnic and wine tasting tour around some of the north country’s award-winning boutique wineries.
 Yes we have the oldest wine country in the U.S. (yes, it is older than California’s).